vinceecws/Algonauts2021-NMA/README.md

 ### Use
 Please give credit to __*devoted koalas* of NMA 2021 Neuroscience__, if you decide to use the notebook and its tools in any substantial work.

 All tools are well documented & should be a plug-and-play for anyone who is sufficiently familiar with Python and its machine learning & data analysis libraries.
 All you need is the original dataset (Mini-Track), which can be downloaded at http://algonauts.csail.mit.edu/challenge.html, and our annotations, included in the repo.
+However, you will need to re-order the folder structures for it to work on your machine.